Redirect domain to https & www but subdomain non-www

 https://sub.example.com

-How to redirect primary domain to HTTPS and WWW using .htaccess file?
+How to Redirect the Main Domain to HTTPS and WWW using .htaccess File?

-First, make sure you added “www” CNAME correctly in domain dns manager.
+First, make sure you’ve correctly added the “www” CNAME in your domain’s DNS manager.

-Enter the code below in the .htaccess file in the primary domain directory.
+Insert the following code into the .htaccess file in the main domain’s directory:

 RewriteEngine on